 Firms represented by MBA M&A Advisors may be individuals (at least on the smaller size deals), but are more often large independents, regional or national firms.
 Our average client grosses $20 million in annual revenues.

 Firms represented by MBA M&A Advisors will generally be acquiring or seeking merger targets as part of a multi-year growth strategy for expansion.
 MBA M&A Advisors typically lead multi-year engagements and manage multiple transactions per client as part of a plan to add complimenting services, establish new market locations, grow existing offices and acquire top talent.

 Firms cultivated by MBA M&A Advisors have greater potential for being a strong match to our client’s growth plan ensuring the highest ROI.
-MBA M&A Advisors are responsible for adding millions of dollars to our client’s bottom line each year.
+MBA M&A Advisors are responsible for adding millions of dollars to our client’s top line each year.